gusthoff/jupyter-ada-kernel/README.md

 --% run: Main
 ```

-Alternative, for the procedure _Main_, you may enter Ada code, build and run
+Alternatively, for the procedure _Main_, you may enter Ada code, build and run
 the binary in the same cell:

 ```ada